 This post may contain affiliate links to awesome products that I love.
 I won't promote items that I don't use or think you'll find useful.
 The full disclosure policy can be found here.

-How to afford a vacation
+How to save for a vacation

-“How can you afford to go out to eat 5 times per week?”
+- “How can you afford to go out to eat 5 times per week?”

-“How can you afford a $400 car payment?”
+- “How can you afford a $400 cay payment?”

 How to start a budget

 If you’re brand new to budgeting, you’re in luck.
 It really isn’t that complicated.
 We currently you You Need a Budget (YNAB) but I have used Every Dollar as well.
 I strongly prefer YNAB, you can check out my full YNAB review over here for more details.
 If you have $50 to spare, I love YNAB and how easy it is to use.
 They also have a free 34 day trial, so you can get the hang of budgeting and see if you like it before you purchase it.
 YNAB also has tons of videos showing you exactly how to set it up and use the software.
 If you don’t want to do your budget digitally, a budget written on paper is just fine.
 There is an easy budget in The Total Money Makeover, which is also a great read.

 Upon starting a written budget, most people find out that they’re spending much more than they realized.
 You don’t necessarily need to cut all of these things out, everyone needs a little “fun” money.
 There are many ways to start saving, even simple ways like packing your own lunches.
 Once you have started your budget and established a vacation fund, figure out how much you can put toward the vacation.
 Many new budgeters notice that they are spending far too much on non-necessities.
 If you put that money toward a vacation fund instead, you’ll be off on an awesome vacation in no time.

 You might also like: Two tips for successful budgeting (that no one talks about!)